-The exhibition will be open at the Duino Castle, from 6 July to 5 August 2018, from 9.30 to 17.30, information on the admission ticket on: www.castellodiduino.it (Grand opening with the artists on Friday, July the 6th, at 11.00 pm. limited seats, reservation is mandatory: email@example.com)
+The exhibition will be open at the Duino Castle, from 05.06.2018 to 06.09.2018, from 9.30 to 17.30, information on the admission ticket on: www.castellodiduino.it (Special talk with Stelios Manganis, Oxford artist-professor, and special guest Nathalie Vanheule, artist-professor from the academy of Poperinge, on the topic of time-based art, Friday, July the 6th, at 11.00 pm. limited seats, reservation is mandatory: firstname.lastname@example.org)

 www.bsidewar.org +39 375 5532009